-The Company issued notes payable to a related party with a below-market rate loan.
+The Company issued notes payable to a related party with the stated interest rate being different than notes of a similar nature.
 Management has determined the market rate generally based on those of comparable entities to set the Company's incremental borrowing rate.
 Significant assumptions are required to be made when determining which borrowing rates to apply in this determination.
 Changes in the assumptions used may have a significant effect on the Company's consolidated financial statements.